MDanielle007/MDanielle007/README.md

 ## 👋 Hello World!

-I’m **Marc Danielle M. Cabatay**, a 4th-year BSIT student at **Mindoro State University - Calapan City Campus**.
+I’m **Marc Danielle M. Cabatay**, a BSIT fresh graduate at **Mindoro State University - Calapan City Campus**.
 I’m passionate about building things that live on the internet, whether it’s websites, applications, or solving real-world problems with code.
 I’m on a mission to contribute to the future of technology, one line of code at a time.

 When I’m not debugging or caffeinating, you’ll find me exploring new tech trends, learning new frameworks, or daydreaming about the next big thing in software development.
 Let’s build something amazing together!